Monteseu/MHeroes/README.md

     - I wanted to show up the diversity of entities and data handling.
 Also magic is fun!
 - **About naming**
     - I used a simple naming convention (PascalCase and camelCase) just for clarity.
     - Some classes (CombatHandler, etc...) and others named x**Handler** are basically non-monobehaviour **controllers**.
-It's just an habit but I have no problem in switching to the conventional naming!
+It's just a habit but I have no problem in switching to the conventional naming!